I have heard people talking about 1140 hours - what is it?

 What hours will be available in your nurseries?

-From the start, our trials have been under constant review taking account of learning from local trials and information gained through parent and management/staff feedback sessions.
-We have now agreed that our local authority nurseries will offer one of two models from August 2020:
+From the start, our trials were under constant review taking account of learning from local trials and information gained through parent and management/staff feedback sessions.

 In the morning session, children will receive breakfast and a snack, while afternoon children will receive a snack and light tea.
 Lunch will not be provided at either session.